suvrotica/SuvroTuitionBlog/src/lib/posts/BrainTalk.md

 Okay, stay with me.
 This is where it gets fun.

 Think about a single, simple concept.
-Let's say, "your grandmother's cat."
+Let's say, "your cat."
 Now, that isn't one little nugget of information stored in one little brain cell.
 It's a whole constellation of things, isn't it?

-It's the *name* of the cat (Fluffy).
-It's the *colour* of its fur (a sort of ginger marmalade).
+It's the *name* of your neighbor's cat (Taklu Babu).
+It's the *colour* of its fur (white with a sort of splotch of black).
 It's the specific *sound* of its meow (annoyingly high-pitched).
 It's the *feeling* of its fur under your hand (surprisingly coarse).
 It's the *emotion* it triggers (a mix of affection and remembering how it once scratched you).
 It's the *memory* of where it used to sleep (on that green armchair).

 Each one of these things—the name, the colour, the sound, the feeling, the place, the emotion—is a separate piece of data.
 Now, in mathematics, when you have a bunch of separate variables that all describe one thing, you can think of each variable as a *dimension*.